Maries County, Missouri: Local

-The Democratic Party predominantly controls politics at the local level in Maries County.
-Democrats hold all but four of the elected positions in the county.
+Once predominantly controlled by the Democratic Party, the local politics in Maries County have become more mixed over the last several years.
+Democrats currently hold six elected positions while Republicans hold five seats.

 State

-All of Maries County is a part of Missouri's 62nd District in the Missouri House of Representatives and is represented by Tom Hurst (R-Meta).
+All of Maries County is a part of Missouri's 143rd District in the Missouri House of Representatives.
+(R-Meta).

 All of Maries County is a part of Missouri's 6th District in the Missouri Senate and is currently represented by Mike Kehoe (R-Jefferson City).

 Federal

 All of Maries County is included in Missouri's 3rd Congressional District and is currently represented by Blaine Luetkemeyer (R-St. Elizabeth) in the U.S. House of Representatives.

 Political culture

 Missouri presidential preference primary (2008)

 Former U.S. Senator Hillary Clinton (D-New York) received more votes, a total of 844, than any candidate from either party in Maries County during the 2008 presidential primary.